 An authoritative work on the battle that changed the nature of the kingdom - for better or worse.
 I have four books on the theme, two are out of print.
 More than one book is needed to achieve a 'rounded' picture of the event that cost Harold and his younger brothers Gyrth and Leofwin their lives.
 A salutary lesson on strategy and intentions with site views, diagrams and maps.

-Was it really Harold's folly, or was there a calculated risk that paid off against Harald Sigurdsson - 'Haradradi' - weeks earlier in the North? .
+Was it really Harold's folly, or was there a calculated risk that paid off against Harald Sigurdsson - 'Hardradi' - weeks earlier in the North? .

-A touch of colour on a day that began grey
+A splash of colour on a day that began grey

 Was this Father Christmas in fancy dress?